cs-icon.svg

 </header>

-Here is an example of an edit tag that is returned in object format:
+Below is an example of an edit tag in object format:

 <h1 {...data.$.name}>{data.name}</h1>